How to Control DLNA Device Access in Windows 11

 Note: You must have administrative rights to change these network settings.

-Control Panel -> Network and Internet -> Network and Sharing Center -> Media streaming options
+2. Navigate to: Control Panel -> Network and Internet -> Network and Sharing Center -> Media streaming options.

-When you turn this on, Windows changes your network and firewall settings.
+When you turn this on, Windows updates your firewall rules to allow SSDP Discovery Service and UPnP traffic.
 Only do this on a network you trust, like your home Wi-Fi.

 How to block or allow specific devices

-Once streaming is on, you will see a list of devices.
-You can choose to manage them individually:
+Once streaming is active, you will see a list of devices.
+You can manage them individually:

 • Allow All: Gives every device on your network access to your media.

-• Block All: Stops all devices from accessing your media, which can be useful to turn on media streaming.
+• Block All: Stops all devices from accessing your media.

-• Individual Control: Look at the list provided.
-Find the device you want to change.
-Uncheck the “Allowed” box to block that specific device.
+• Individual Control: Find the device in the list.
+Uncheck the Allowed box to block that specific device.

 windows 11 allow or block dlna devices